After ten years in the city, I’m back to my country roots. And it is good…

 There’s something peaceful about hanging out laundry.
 Standing in the sun attaching damp clothes to a rope with wooden pins is my favorite chore.
 It is not drudgery, not like digging an asparagus bed or scrubbing the kitchen floor.
 Standing in all the green looking up at the cottony clouds scudding across the sky, touching the white cotton … Continue reading

 “The purpose of art is washing the daily dust of life off our souls.”–Pablo Picasso

 The last few weeks there has been a lot of daily dust on my soul.
-On my body too, as we sweep the city house clean of grime, stuff, and collected junk.
-Touching every single item that takes … Continue reading
+On my body too, as we sweep the city house clean of grime, stuff, and… Continue reading

 Who bends the knee where violets grow, a thousand secret things shall know…–Rachel Field